The baby name Albert brings to mind a world-famous royal, a popular song, and a genius.

-The means appeals, too.
-It comes from the Germanic Adalbert – noble and bright.
-When it came to England, it met up with the similar Aethelbert, which has Anglo-Saxon roots.
+Albert comes from the Germanic Adalbert, adal and beraht, meaning noble and bright.
+When it came to England, it met up with the similar sounding Aethelbert, which has Anglo-Saxon roots and the same meaning.

 European royalty used the name for generations, but it’s rare in English circles until the future Queen Victoria married Prince Albert of Saxe-Coburg and Gotha.